Degree Holder Entry Programme2023-09-05T14:33:01+01:00

 The detective role is varied and includes Major Crime Investigation (Homicide, & Cyber Crime), Intelligence (Priority & Organised Crime and Special Branch) and Safeguarding (Child Abuse/Protection of Vulnerable adults, Rape and Multi Agency Risk Assessment roles).

-Other specialist roles could include: Motor Patrols, Firearms, Mounted, Marine, Airport Policing and Dog Handler.
+Motor Patrols, Firearms, Mounted, Marine, Airport Policing and Dog Handler.

 No, the academic costs of this degree are covered by Northumbria Police.